jentery/SWDemo/_output_documents/ASSIGNMENTS FOR FRS4 .md

 # with Augusta Funk
 ---
-**FYS 4: THE ART & SCIENCE OF PERFORMATIVE SPEECH**

-MacArthur and Miller
+*by Marit MacArthur and Augusta Funk*

 **Performative Speech Reflection & Analysis**

-Brief reflection on and analysis of a recorded sample of performative speech, 90-120 seconds,

-from stand-up comedy, film, radio, television, political speech, etc.
+Brief reflection on and analysis of a recorded sample of performative speech, 90-120 seconds, from stand-up comedy, film, radio, television, political speech, etc.
-Sample is chosen by the

-student and approved by the instructors*.* Must include a link to the recording, the integration of shorter clips from the recording, and sound visualization using Drift, and some analysis of Voxit measures.
+Sample is chosen by the student and approved by the instructors*.* Must include a link to the recording, the integration of shorter clips from the recording, and sound visualization using Drift, and some analysis of Voxit measures.

 *PART 1, due by midnight on 10/5 on the Canvas Discussion board:*